-Since 1996, 7 17 employees have participated in the American Cancer Society's Relay for Life, a 24-hour event that raises money and awareness in the fight against cancer.
+Since 1996, 7 17 Credit Union employees have participated in the American Cancer Society's Relay for Life, a 24-hour event that raises money and awareness in the fight against cancer.

 We believe saving and spending money responsibly leads to success.
-Since 2002, we have worked with teachers throughout the Mahoning Valley, providing more than 15,500 students with hands-on materials, at no charge, through a partnership with the National Endowment for Financial Education (NEFE).
+Since 2002, we have worked with teachers throughout the Mahoning Valley, providing more than 25,000 students with hands-on financial education materials, at no charge, through a partnership with the National Endowment for Financial Education (NEFE).
 These materials cover everything from the importance of saving to balancing a checking account to protecting themselves from identity theft to establishing and maintaining good credit.
-These materials are unbranded and most students and parents have no idea that we are involved.

 Each year our employees select a community project to participate in as a part the national Make a Difference Day campaign.
 For the past several years, 7 17 has collected groceries and cash contributions to donate to area food banks.